 Frequently asked questions

 The basic annual fee covers the provision of annual accounts, preparation of corporation tax returns, full paperwork for two dividends, full payroll administration, preparation of form P11D and company secretarial services.
 The majority of our clients only ever pay this fee.
-Our full fee structure can be found here.

 Yes.
 When bringing an already incorporate company under our control, you also have the opportunity to change the company name, directors and shareholders.
 The cost of this service is £65 + VAT.